mycecilia/FaST-LMM/README.md

 See the FaST-LMM website for related software:
 http://research.microsoft.com/en-us/um/redmond/projects/MicrosoftGenomics/Fastlmm/

-For an annotated biobligraphy of all of our papers related to FaST-LMM, please see:
+For an annotated bibliography of all of our FaST-LMM and FaST-LMM-related papers, please see:
 http://research.microsoft.com/en-us/projects/fastlmm

 Our documentation (including live examples) is also available as ipython notebook: